YhanahiRosenthal/BaSP-M2023/README.md

 ## Mega Rocket GYM

-The project is about a gym website that has many functionalities.
+The project is about a landing page that has many functionalities.
+It have a gestion system to help the different users to see classes, the coachs y the many activities que this provide, have funtionalities to admins too.
 It has many user types as partners, clients, trainers and one super admin.

 ## Week 01